 - We provided vocational training in trades like sewing and hair styling, and taught courses in small business management to help young people secure jobs and contribute to family income.

-- We conducted regular reading camps for kids as part of the Literacy Boost program used by World Vision.
+- We conducted regular reading camps for kids as part of the Literacy Boost program.
 Literacy Boost teaches kids letters, vocabulary, fluency, and reading comprehension.

 Love of God and Neighbors

 Children and families are growing spiritually, local churches are strengthened to demonstrate Christ's love in practical ways, and people are living at peace with their neighbors.

 - Our local staff served children and families as a demonstration of God's unconditional love, seeking always to be faithful ambassadors of Jesus.